stephchang/DH150-Stephanie/Assignment 08/README.md

 [Look at cognitive walkthrough document here.](https://docs.google.com/document/d/1jap2i_wkd2i340k4p43OOOBoB6nGN5NQUotdoGgmbo0/edit)

-All of these evaluations allowed me to revise my prototype into the high-fidelity prototype shown above.
+All of these evaluations allowed me to revise my prototype into the high-fidelity prototype.

+## High-fidelity prototype (functional/interactive prototype, assignment08)
+After making sure that the user understood the interaction flow, I started digitalizing my sketches, first from low-fidelity to high-fidelity.
+The prototype was created with Figma.
+I started the project by creating low fidelity wireframes and mapping out where each component should be based off of my wireframe sketches, and made changes according to the test I conducted then.
+Then, I copied three main screens and put different colors and fonts onto them in order to see what style fits better with the website branding.
+After choosing the colors and fonts I wanted, I added interactions and tried them out on a separate screen to make sure the flow makes sense.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FOefqXNqoYFG62iZ4KS0Q0s%2FSuperCook%3Fnode-id%3D24%253A581%26scaling%3Dmin-zoom" allowfullscreen></iframe>

 ## Pitch video